Bryan-TranLu/Module07_Challenge/README.md

 This assignment utilizes a SQLite database to read data into a Pandas DataFrame for further financil analysis.

 ## Instructions
 The assignment script can be found in the Starter_Code folder.
-The file name is 'etf_analyzer.ipynb'.
+The file name is `etf_analyzer.ipynb`.

 ## Installation Requirements
 Import the following packages before running the script.